My easy garlic bread recipe starts with mincing garlic for a herby softened butter to spread on loaves of bread. It bakes up like a dream y’all!

 This post may contain affiliate links.
 Read our disclosure policy.

 - Baguette: Grab a crusty loaf from the bakery section.
-French bread, Italian bread, gluten-free bread or cibatta work too.
+French bread, Italian bread, gluten-free bread or ciabatta work too.

 - Butter: A rich, high-fat butter (like French-style) gives the best flavor.
 Unsalted works too, just add a pinch of salt.
-You can also replace the butter with your favorite vegan margarine or butter substitute.
-And if you forgot to get butter, go with all olive oil!
+You can also replace the butter with your favorite vegan margarine, butter substitute or olive oil!

 - Garlic: Fresh is best, minced up fine.

-- Garlic Powder: Y’all know there’s never enough garlic in garlic bread!
-However boos, you can use onion powder instead.
+- Garlic Powder: You can use onion powder instead.

 - Parsley: Thyme, basil, or oregano make great substitutes.
 Dried parsley works too, just use less.